sankeer28/DiscordBot-v2/README.md

 ### Video Manipulation 📹:
 - Generates [nightcore](https://en.wikipedia.org/wiki/Nightcore) videos or slowed-down videos using my project [Spedup-Slowed-MV](https://github.com/sankeer28/Spedup-Slowed-MV).
+-
+### Leveling System 📈:
+- Users gain experience points (EXP) by sending messages.
+- Levels are calculated using a formula based on the fourth root of total EXP.
+- Users receive a notification in the current chat when they level up, presented as an embed.
+- Commands available:
+  - `level`: Check your current level and experience points.
+  - `leaderboard`: View the top 10 users by level.
+- All user levels and experience points are saved locally to a .json file to ensure persistence across bot restarts.
+-
 ## Running locally
 ### Installing Dependencies